Pneumonia Child

 Some children may have a higher risk of pneumonia.
 Medicine may be given to these children after a cold or the flu to help prevent pneumonia.

-To decrease your child’s risk of any airway infection:
+To decrease a child’s risk of any airway infection:

-• Do not expose your child to tobacco smoke.
+• Do not let children be around tobacco smoke.
 Smoke weakens the lungs' resistance to infection.

 • Avoid close contact with people who have a cold or the flu.

-• Encourage your child to wash their hands often.
+• Encourage children to wash their hands often.

 • Treat any chronic disease.